emrebasaranCE/openstack/README.md

 First, we have to create a VM on our Oracle VirtualBox with the image ubuntu 22.04 jammy server(To make it more faster, I won't use os's GUI).

+Resources given to the VM (to make it fast!)
+- 25 GB RAM
+- 200 GB Memory
+- 16 Cpu Core(s)

 ### 3.2.
 Installing DevStack inside the Vm

 After creating a Vm, we can now move on to the installation phase in [this link.](https://docs.openstack.org/devstack/latest/)